wacoo/iso-documentation-flask-react/README.md

 **ISO Documentation**  is a robust web application specifically designed to streamline the storage and management of diverse document types.
 From manuals and procedures to guidelines, organizational standards, and criteria documents, this user-friendly platform effortlessly handles documents in various formats.
 With a powerful database at its core, ISO Documentation enables easy organization and retrieval of documents.
 Users can swiftly search through the repository using filters such as department, date, category, and more.
 Whether you need to access a specific manual or locate a procedure document, ISO Documentation simplifies the process, saving valuable time and increasing productivity.
 Say goodbye to manual document tracking and embrace the efficiency and convenience of ISO Documentation for all your document management needs.

-Overall, this custom enumerable program enhances the functionality of collections by providing essential methods for condition-based evaluation and filtering.

 ## 🛠 Built With <a name="built-with"></a>